Blog

 Process-level scope

-The environment variables set or modified via os.environ in your Python script are accessible within the same process.
+in your Python script are accessible within the same process.
 If your script starts another process (called a subprocess), that subprocess will inherit the environment of its parent, including any environment variables set by the parent.
 But if two separate processes both set an environment variable with the same name, they won't interfere with each other; each process has its own independent copy of the environment.

 User-level and system-level scope:

-If you want to set environment variables that are accessible to all processes of a particular user, or to all processes on the system, you need to do this outside of Python, in the configuration files for your shell or operating system.
+To set environment variables accessible to all processes of a particular user or to all processes on the system, you must do this outside of Python, in the configuration files for your shell or operating system.
+These changes have a broader scope but are not immediate; they typically require you to start a new shell session or reboot the system.If you want to set environment variables that are accessible to all processes of a particular user, or to all processes on the system, you need to do this outside of Python, in the configuration files for your shell or operating system.
 These changes have a broader scope but are not immediate; they typically require you to start a new shell session or reboot the system.

 Persistence of changes

-This non-persistence can actually be an advantage.
+This non-persistence can be an advantage.
 It allows your script to modify its environment as needed for its own purposes without affecting other processes or leaving lasting changes that could affect future shell sessions.

 Environment variables and configuration

-Utilizing environment variables for configuration is considered a best practice in software development for two reasons.
+Using environment variables for configuration is considered a best practice in software development for two reasons.

 Second, they also make your code more portable.
 When different settings are needed for development, testing, and production environments, these can be controlled through environment variables without modifying the code.
-If a configuration value needs to be changed, it can be updated in the environment variable without requiring a change to the application's code and without needing to redeploy the application.
+If a configuration value needs to change, it can be updated in the environment variable without requiring a change to the application's code and without needing to redeploy the application.

 Using environment variables for sensitive information

 For example, you might have a Python script that connects to a database and uses an API.
-Instead of hardcoding the database URI and the API key in the script, you could use environment variables:
+Instead of hardcoding the database URI and the API key in the script, use environment variables:

 import os